cryptape/dapp-demos/pet-shop/README.md

 ![homepage](src/pics/homepage.png)

-After you click the Adopt button under any dog pic, browser will alert 'Waiting for transaction result', after click the confirm button another alert will tell you 'Transaction Done!'
+After you click the Adopt button under any dog pic, browser will alert 'Waiting for transaction result', after click the confirm button another alert will tell you 'Transaction Done!'.

 The Adopt button will becomes disabled and the text will change to 'Success'.
 Melissa in the first row is an example.